BulldogLowell/Sunrise/README.md

-# SunriseSunset
+# Sunrise
-SunriseSunset library for Spark Core
+Sunrise library for Spark Core

-returns Sunrise, Sunset and Solar Noon times for Spark Core
+returns Sunrise, Sunset and Solar Noon times for Particle Devices

+see example